Welcome to Astronomer.

 $ astro airflow start Sending build context to Docker daemon 11.78kB Step 1/1 : FROM astronomerinc/ap-airflow:0.7.5-1.10.1-onbuild # Executing 5 build triggers ---> Using cache ---> Using cache ---> Using cache ---> Using cache ---> Using cache ---> fac83ad0b2d8 Successfully built fac83ad0b2d8 Successfully tagged astro-trial/airflow:latest INFO [0/3] [postgres]: Starting INFO Recreating postgres INFO [1/3] [postgres]: Started INFO [1/3] [scheduler]: Starting INFO Recreating scheduler INFO [2/3] [scheduler]: Started INFO [2/3] [webserver]: Starting INFO Recreating webserver INFO [3/3] [webserver]: Started Airflow Webserver: http://localhost:8080/admin/ Postgres Database: localhost:5432/postgres

-To verify, you can also run:
+To verify that all 3 docker containers were created, you can also run:

 $ docker ps